MicrosoftDocs/win32/desktop-src/DirectShow/stretchmode-attribute.md

 ---
-Description: 'The stretchmode attribute specifies how to stretch an image that does not match the output dimensions.' ms.assetid: '9a26bb8b-2b1c-424a-ae30-e175c60c76a1'
+Description: The stretchmode attribute specifies how to stretch an image that does not match the output dimensions. ms.assetid: 9a26bb8b-2b1c-424a-ae30-e175c60c76a1
 title: stretchmode Attribute
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # stretchmode Attribute